 Commvault performs Full, Incremental, and Synthetic Full backups and uses the last modified time of an object to determine if a subsequent incremental backup will re-protect the object.
-Object metadata is protected as part of a Full or Incremental backup, it is compared between backups.
+Object metadata is protected as part of a Full or Incremental backup, it is re-protected on new backups of the object.
+Commvault performs a single access node discovery of objects to protect, then distributes backup workload to one or more access nodes for fault-tolerant, load-balanced backup.
+Discovery occurs on each top-level prefix in the S3 bucket being protected, so distributing objects across multiple prefixes will increase backup throughput.

-Commvault supports only a single Access Node per object storage client, to achieve greater parallel backup and restore throughput, configure multiple object storage clients with different Access Nodes.
+Commvault supports only a single Access Node per object storage client during discovery, to achieve greater parallel backup and restore throughput, configure multiple object storage clients (content groups) with different Access Nodes.